This week marks 100 weeks since I moved back home from University.

-One of the biggest taboos about University life is that whole ‘I’m not finding this as fun/exciting/fulfilling/etc. as everybody else’ thought.
-Yup, that thought.
-In fact, I felt this almost immediately after enrolling to my course in September 2009.
-Again, no-one talks candidly about not enjoying Uni.
+Nobody talks candidly about not enjoying Uni.
 I often felt overwhelmed by feeling ungrateful for my place; like an outsider for genuinely not wanting to spend my money on vodka and cheap shots; and like I was underachieving, finding things just a tad too easy (until final year woes took ahold of me, of course).
+But a corridor chat with my flatmates led me to realise that we all felt that way.
+And together we decided to see it through.

 In many ways, my Uni life was different to others on my course and at my Uni.
-Let’s go back to 2009/2010 when I began my blog and, consequently, before blogs grew wildly in popularity.
-I spent much of my spare time penning blog posts, reading blog posts and keeping up with fashion in digital media – a relatively new thing.
+Let’s go back to 2009/10 when I began my blog, right before blogs grew wildly in popularity.
+I spent much of my spare time writing blog posts, reading blog posts and keeping up with fashion in digital media, then a relatively new space.

 By a stroke of luck, Daisybutter completely spiralled to a level beyond my wildest dreams.
 I was nominated for ‘blog awards’, I began attending meetings in London during extended breaks between lectures and seminars, I’d then get back on a train in the evening and push myself to network and jump in to the burgeoning industry with both feet.
 This did me the world of good.